 - Excellent cooling and low noise

-The Cooler Master Hyper 212 Evo is one of the most, if not the most, popular CPU coolers you can buy – and for good reason.
+The Cooler Master Hyper 212 Evo was one of the most, if not the most, popular CPU coolers you could buy – and for good reason.

 Very similar to the Raijintek Themis, the Hyper 212 Evo has the same single stack of plain aluminium fins, unadorned heatpipes and single black 120mm fan.
 However, here the heatpipe count has been upped to four.
 The fan is also translucent, making the whole thing look just a smidge less utilitarian.